-The best time to visit this naturally beautiful area is between late May and early August- when the weather will be bright and clear.
+The best time to visit this naturally beautiful area on day trips from Hanoi is between late May and early August- when the weather will be bright and clear.
 However, there is something beautiful about visiting between January and March as well – the misty fog and cooler weather can give the bay a mysterious atmosphere.

 There are many different boat tours and overnight Halong Bay cruises to choose from, whether you are on a budget or splurging on luxury.
 Look for a boat tour that will sail to the remote corners of the bay where you can discover some of the hidden lagoons, quiet caves and kayaking spots.